cout05/chirp/README.md

 <img src="images/bird.png" alt="Chirp Logo" width="300" height="300">
 </div>

-Welcome to Chirp, where you can share your thoughts. 🌿
+Welcome to Chirp, where you can share your thoughts.🌿

 ## About Chirp